working522023/Daoyang/backend/README.md

 ```bash
    npm run dev
    ```
-This command will launch the API and connect it to the MyS
+This command will launch the API and connect it to the MySQL database.